Nch0001/Nlang/README.md

 # Conditionals
 ### if
+>Checks argument against conditionals
 ### elif
+>If check against previous conditional is not true
 ### else
+>If all previous conditionals failed

 ***

 # Operands
 ### ^
+>Exponential operator
 ### %
+>Modulo operator

 ***

 # Command Line Handlers
 ### in ""
+>Reads an input with a given prompt.
 ### out ""
+>Outputs a message with a newline added on the end.
 ### write ""
+>Outputs a message directly.
 ### read #
+>Reads from input the given amount of characters.

 ***